RigsOfRods/rigs-of-rods/source/main/scripting/server/README.txt

 ===============

 !help ~ prints built-in commands.
+!version ~ prints "Local script"
+!list ~ lists connected users.
-!kick <uid> ~ kicks a bot.
+!kick <uid> <message> ~ kicks a bot.
 Unlike in rorserver, kick message isn't supported.
+!say <uid> <message> ~ currently dummy because bots cannot receive chat messages or game commands yet.

 No other commmads are built-in, but may be provided by the script.

 LOCAL PEEROPTIONS